AI Smarter Than Man, and Cancer!

 AI can identify lung nodules on chest X-rays

 In a randomized study, researchers found that artificial intelligence (AI) can improve the detection of lung nodules on chest X-rays.
-These abnormal growths are common and typically form from previous lung infections, but in rare cases they can be a sign of lung cancer.
+These unusual growths are frequently seen, usually developing from past lung infections, although they can occasionally indicate a potential for lung cancer in rare instances.

 In this diagnostic study, the researchers analyzed 5,485 images taken from patients who participated in the National Lung Screening Trial.
 They tested an AI algorithm on each image to assess its accuracy.